lithictech/suma/docs/payments.md

 All money that comes into the Suma platform goes into this platform account.
 When a resident funds their ledger for $50 using their own bank account (as explained below), that creates a Funding Transaction of $50;
 the platform ledger is at $50.
-Once the Funding Transaction settles, a Book Transaction is made from the platform ledger to the resident's ledger so it has a $50 balance.
+Once the Funding Transaction settles (or immediately, if we want to 'loan' funds), a Book Transaction is made from the platform ledger to the resident's ledger so it has a $50 balance.